 On top of it, I noticed an elderly woman point at my son and then me.
 She said something to the person beside her.
 She shot me a look of clear disapproval.
 I’ve got this, I thought.
 Don’t you worry, lady.

-In about ten minutes’ time, my son decided to join us on the correct side of the waiting room.
+My son decided to join us on the correct side of the waiting room.
 No sooner were my wild ones together than they started whispering my name behind my back, pretending the nurse had called me into the examination room.
 Nice try.

 After requesting everyone wear their own boots on their own feet, I found myself with two bouncing beings beside me on the examination table.
 I was inundated with, “What’s this?
 Can I touch that?
 What’s this for?
 Why?
 How do you know there’s blood in your body?
 What’s blood pressure?”